wanderer-moe/site/README.md

 ## Support

-For support / help, you join the [discord server]("659KAFfNd6").
+For support / general help, you join the [discord server](https://discord.gg/659KAFfNd6)...

 ## License

 Licensed under [MIT](https://mit.dromzeh.dev/).

-wanderer.moe is not affiliated with or endorsed by HoYoverse/MiHoYo, all asset files are properties of original owners.
+wanderer.moe is **not** affiliated with or endorsed by HoYoverse/MiHoYo, all asset files are properties of original owners.